laanwj/k210-sdk-stuff/README.md

 Documentation
 ==============

+Additional register documentation that is not in the datasheet can be found here:

-- [K210 memory map](doc/memory_map.md) - A rough memory map for the Kendryte K210 (as used on the Sipeed Maix boards).
-For some reason this is missing from the [data sheet](https://s3.cn-north-1.amazonaws.com.cn/dl.kendryte.com/documents/kendryte_datasheet_20181011163248_en.pdf).
+- [K210 memory map](doc/memory_map.md) - A rough memory map for the Kendryte K210 (as used on the Sipeed Maix boards)
+- [k210.svd](https://github.com/riscv-rust/k210-pac/blob/master/k210.svd) - Peripheral description for rust K210 BSP (k210-pac project)

 Projects
 =========